Public Transit

 Before you begin, create an account using the register button, and complete your personal information entry.
 You will receive an email from Transitfare to activate your account after you have completed the personal information signup.
 Once you receive your email from Transitfare, click the link in the email to verify your account.
 Once this has been completed you may login to the Transitfare portal and begin to purchase your passes.

-A detailed step by step process to create your account can be found at: www.collingwood.ca/sites/default/files/uploads/documents/tranist_online_loading_job_aid_08202021v2.pdf
+A detailed step by step process to create your account is available on our website.

 Transit passes can also be purchased in person at 2 locations in Collingwood: